-Although the word "cancer" will flag any life insurance underwriter, its ultimate effect on an applicant's rate class can vary from negligible to substantial.
+The "Big C" on an application form will put any life insurance underwriter on alert.
+But cancer's ultimate effect on an applicant's rate class can range from negligible to substantial.